bxparks/AceCRC/README.md

 The AceCRC library allows you to choose exactly how to implement the space versus time tradeoff for your specific application.

-(TODO: Combine the Memory and CPU benchmarks into a single table.)

 <a name="SystemRequirements"></a>
 ## System Requirements